Introduction / History

 It is very common for the Tuareg to wear protective charms.
 Many also believe in jinnis, which are-according to Muslim legend-spirits capable of assuming human or animal form and exercising supernatural influence over people.

 What are their needs?

 There are very few known Air Tuareg believers in Niger.
-Eight missions agencies are now focusing on these people, but they have very few resources in the Tayrt (Tamasheq) language.
+There are few resources available in the Tayrt (Tamasheq) language, but the New Testament has been published.
 Prayer is the key to reaching the Air Tuareg with the Gospel.

 Prayer PointsView Tuareg, Air in all countries.